 2.1 Experimental Forage

-The Vetiver grass was harvested from Vetiver Center Experimental area of CBSUA at different regrowth period 30, 45, and 60 respectively.
+The Vetiver grass was harvested from Vetiver Center Experimental area of CBSUA at different regrowth period 30, 45 and 60, respectively.
 Vetiver grass was a tropical perennial grass which is subject on this study to make a silage has thin leaves and stems that are rigid and erect, this was cultivated for soil erosion as well as a sort of barrier to prevent weeds invasion.

 2.2 Experimental Design and Treatment